surfer190/fixes/docs/django/django-migrations.md

 ---
 # Django Migrations

-Migrating in django is sometimes tricky and a bit less intuitive if youhave come fromsomething like `yii` or `laravel`

 ## The workflow

 1. Create the model class in `models.py`

 2. Make sure the `app` is added to `INSTALLED_APPS`

-3. Create the migration
+3. Create the migration files

     ./manage.py makemigrations

-4. Migrate
+4. Run the Migration

     ./manage.py migrate